guirem/plugin-googlecast/docs/fr_FR/index.md

 - forcetts: 1 - do not use cache (useful for testing).
 - speed: float (default=1.2) - speed of speech (eg: 0.5, 2).
 - vol: int (default=previous) - set the volume for the time TTS message is broadcast.
 Previous volume is resumed when done.
-- sleep: int (default=0) - add time in seconds after tts is finished (before volume resume)
+- sleep: float (default=0) - add time in seconds after tts is finished (before volume resume)
 - silence: int (default=300) - add a short silence before the speech to make sure all is audible (in milliseconds)
 - generateonly: 1 - only generate speech file in cache (no action on device)